Free Interval Timer

 Frequently Asked Questions

-How many intervals can I add?
+How many rounds can I set?

-Does the timer loop automatically?
+Does the timer advance automatically?

 What sound plays between intervals?